-During 2017/18 1,037 of Northumberland, Tyne and Wear NHS Foundation Trust's patients died.
+During 2017/18 1,037 of Northumberland, Tyne and Wear NHS Foundation Trust's patients were reported to have died, with the majority of these being natural deaths in nature.

 This comprised the following number of deaths which occurred in each quarter of that reporting period: 213 in the first quarter; 241 in the second quarter; 280 in the third quarter; 303 in the fourth quarter.